-Art History, Business and Economics, Cultural Anthropology, Dutch, English Linguistics and Literature, Ethics, Feminine & Gender Studies, French Literature, German Literature, History, International Relations, Law, Linguistics, Medieval Studies, Peace and Conflict Studies, Public Policy, Psychology, Philosophy, Political Science, Sociology and Religion.
+Art History, Biology, Business and Economics, Cultural Anthropology, Dutch, English Linguistics and Literature, Ethics, Feminine & Gender Studies, French Literature, German Literature, History, International Relations, Law, Linguistics, Medieval Studies, Peace and Conflict Studies, Public Policy, Psychology, Philosophy, Political Science, Sociology and Religion.

 Note: Changes occur frequently.
 Students are responsible for finding the classes they need and consulting the official site of the institution.

 Orientation: Students receive an orientation of 3-5 days, which includes field trips and introductory lectures.

 Number of Students: Approximately 27,000 students of whom 3,700 are international students.
 Approximately 50-75 PECS students attend each year.